Biliopancreatic Diversion with Duodenal Switch

 • Has a higher complication rate and risk for mortality than the sleeve gastrectomy and gastric bypass.

-• May require a longer hospital stay.
+• It may require a more extended hospital stay.

 • Compliance with follow-up visits and care and strict adherence to dietary and vitamin supplementation guidelines are critical to avoiding serious complications from protein and certain vitamin deficiencies.